superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/1_typescript-primer.md

 }

 let coolThrice = repeat("cool", 3); // This will return "coolcoolcool"
-repeat(3, "cool"); // Error because of the incorrect argument types
+repeat(3, "cool"); // Error, because of the incorrect argument types
 ```

 In many cases, TypeScript can also infer a function's return type based on the value returned.